A short video for staff of the Department of Justice (Victoria, Australia) explaining the key elements of their social media policy.

 - Industry regulations

-- Protected speech
+- Protected Speech

-Most of your employees (or distributors or franchisees) don’t know how to use social media for business and may not intend to do anything wrong.
+Most of your employees (or distributors or franchises) don’t know how to use social media for business and may not intend to do anything wrong.
 Educating them about what your company deems appropriate helps prevent online issues caused by their lack of understanding or knowledge.
 Your social media policy can be used to educate your employees about:

 - Social networks and social media tools